bullhorn/rest-api-docs/source/includes/_entity.md

 }
 ```

+You can use HTTP PUT requests to create new effective-dated entities much like standard entities.
+The URL looks the same as a GET request URL, but without the last path element that contains an entity ID.
+Place the data comprising the new entity to be inserted in JSON format in the request body.

+All effective-dated entities have a required effectiveDate field.
+The effectiveEndDate and viewableStartDate fields are calculated based on the versions that exist on this root entity.

+One key difference between effective-dated entities and standard entities is that effective-dated entities return both a changedEntityId and a changedVersionId in the response.
+This is because an update to an effective-dated entity involves two entities.
+For example, the Location entity involves the root Location entity and the LocationVersion version entity.

 ### Create subsequent versions

-Creating additional versions on an existing effective-dated entity is considered both an update and create action because you update the root entity while creating a new version.

-Use a POST request to create one or more additional versions.
-The URL looks the same as a PUT request URL, but includes the ID of the root entity you are updating as the last path parameter of the URL.
-The JSON data is the same as that of the PUT request and no version ID is included.

-Not all fields in the JSON are unique to the version entity, so requests against these fields update the root entity rather than create a new version.
-The Location clientCorporation field is an example of this.
-It is a required field on initial Root create but not on subsequent create calls for Versions.

 ``` shell
 curl -X POST \